Nutrition and Dietetics

 Mann J and Truswell AS 'Essentials of Human Nutrition' Oxford: Oxford University Press, 4th Edition, 2012.

 NTDT5602 Methods in Nutrition Research

-Credit points: 6 Teacher/Coordinator: A/Prof Margaret Allman-Farinelli Session: Semester 1 Classes: 3 hours of lectures and 2 hours of tutorial or practical work per week.
-Corequisites: NTDT5601, NTDT5503 and NTDT5604 Assessment: 2.5 hour exam (60%); 2 assignments (10% and 30%) Campus: Camperdown/Darlington, Sydney Mode of delivery: Normal (lecture/lab/tutorial) day Faculty: Science
+Credit points: 6 Teacher/Coordinator: Dr Lana Hebden Session: Semester 1 Classes: 3 hours of lectures and 2 hours of tutorial or practical work per week.
+Corequisites: NTDT5601 and NTDT5503 and (NTDT5504 or NTDT5604) Assessment: 2.5 hour exam (60%); 2 assignments (10% and 30%) Campus: Camperdown/Darlington, Sydney Mode of delivery: Normal (lecture/lab/tutorial) day Faculty: Science

 Bonita R, Beaglehole R, Kjellstrom T. Basic Epidemiology.
 2nd Ed.
 World Health Organisation: Geneva, 2005 Lawrence M and Wolsely T (editors).
 Public Health Nutrition from Principles to Practice.
 Allen and Unwin 2007.
 ISBN: 978 174175 102 4.
 Chapter 14, pages 344-349

 NTDT5604 Dietetics Professional Studies